 The modernization of Saudi Arabia has been a recent and rapid phenomenon.
 Here we see two aspects of this transformation: explosive urbanization and center-pivot irrigation.
-Both are visible in and near Riyadh from 1972 to 2022.
+Both are visible in and near Riyadh from 1972 to 2023.

 The growth of Riyadh, the national capital, is dramatic.
-Its population grew from about half a million in 1972 to nearly 7 million in 2021.
+Its population grew from about half a million in 1972 to over 7 million in 2022.
 Saudi Arabia experienced urbanization later than many other countries; in the early 1970s, its urban-rural ratio was still about 1:3.
 By 1990, that had reversed to about 3:1.
 The cities grew through in-migration from rural areas and from decreases in the death rate while the birth rate remained high.
 In the mid-1970s, Riyadh’s population was increasing by about 10 percent a year.

 The dark red squiggly line that winds through the western part of Riyadh is called the Wadi Hanifa, or the Hanifa Valley.
 This natural water course drains an area of over 4,000 square kilometers.
 Riyadh has been working to maintain the Wadi Hanifa as an environmental, recreational, and tourism resource.